DIFFERENT TYPES OF SKIN CANCER

 Ethnicity – White people are more likely than other ethnicities to develop skin cancer.

 Lifestyle – An outdoor-oriented lifestyle exposes you to more UV rays.
 Smoking and excessive alcohol use also lead to greater risks of cancer.

 Immunosuppression – People who take immunosuppressants for organ transplants or metal implants face a greater risk of cancer due to their weakened immune system.

 HOW TO HELP PREVENT SKIN CANCER

 The first and foremost way to prevent skin cancer is to protect your skin from UV light.
 Use sunscreen frequently when out in the sun.
 Also, make sure to use sun-resistant clothing such as rash guards, sunglasses and wide-brimmed hats.

 At least once per year you should ask your doctor to check for skin cancers early signs.

 There are many techniques used to treat skin cancer.
 Early stages can be treated with creams, excision and ablation.
 Later stages may require more intensive surgeries and radiation therapy.
 Dr. Garza works with dermatologists around Nashville to help patients who have had their skin cancer removed and need further surgery for a full repair.
 If you have been diagnosed with skin cancer or had Moh’s surgery, Dr. Garza can help.

 Skin Cancer Screenings at Garza Plastic Surgery

-In Belle Meade, just outside of Nashville, Dr. Robert Garza offers skin cancer screenings and treatment.
+In Sylvan Park, just outside of Nashville, Dr. Robert Garza offers skin cancer screenings and treatment.
 Call our office today to set up an appointment for skin cancer screening.